brollup/brollup/src/constructive/calldata/README.md

 # Calldata
-`Brollup` supports 10 calldata types that `Contracts` can accept as parameters:
+Cube supports 10 calldata types that `Contracts` can accept as parameters:

 | Calldata Type    | Decoded As              | Description                                                                                 | CPE Bitsize   | Stack Bytesize |
 |:-----------------|:------------------------|:--------------------------------------------------------------------------------------------|:--------------|:---------------|